Idaho (band): History

-In June 2019 Director Mark Davis began filming interviews for a documentary about Idaho entitled Traces of Glory which will be completed in late 2021.
+In June 2019 Director Mark Davis began filming interviews for a documentary about Idaho entitled Traces of Glory which was released in late 2021.
 In the summer of 2021 Idaho toured for the first time since 2001.
 The current band consists of Jeff Martin and Robert Fronzo.
+In April 2024 Idaho announced their first album in thirteen years Lapse would be released May 31.
+In its first week, the album debuted in the number 8 spot on the College radio chart.